CC4K/LEPL1503-Projet3/README.md

 Then the same is done with the very last block (if there is one).

 Finally, the program can close the binary file.

-##Requierement
+## Requirements

-to run this project you will need 3 modules :
+To run this project you will need 3 modules :
 - GCC
 - Cunit
 - valgrind

-To download those, run those commandes in a UNIX terminal Before downloading the modules make sure you are up to date by typing in the terminal `sudo apt update && sudo apt upgrade`
+To download them, run these commandes in a UNIX terminal Before downloading the modules make sure you are up to date by typing in the terminal `sudo apt update && sudo apt upgrade`
-###For Windows:
-on a Unix terminal or a virtual machine on Unix
+### For a virtual machine on Windows or the "Linux subsystems for Windows"

+On a UNIX terminal :
-GCC:`sudo apt install build-essential`
+- GCC:`sudo apt install build-essential`

-Valgrind:`sudo apt-get install valgrind`
+- Valgrind:`sudo apt-get install valgrind`

-Cunit:`sudo apt-get install libcunit1 libcunit1-doc libcunit1-dev`
+- Cunit:`sudo apt-get install libcunit1 libcunit1-doc libcunit1-dev`
 ### For Mac OS

-by using Homebrew:
+By using Homebrew :

-GCC:`brew install gcc`
+- GCC:`brew install gcc`

-Valgrind:`brew install valgrind`
+- Valgrind:`brew install valgrind`

-Cunit:`brew install cunit`
+- Cunit:`brew install cunit`
 ### For Ubuntu

+On a UNIX terminal :
-GCC:`sudo apt install build-essential`
+- GCC:`sudo apt install build-essential`

-Valgrind:`sudo apt-get install valgrind`
+- Valgrind:`sudo apt-get install valgrind`

-Cunit:`sudo apt-get install libcunit1 libcunit1-doc libcunit1-dev`
+- Cunit:`sudo apt-get install libcunit1 libcunit1-doc libcunit1-dev`
 ## How to run the program ?

 First you must have your binary files in the `input_binary/` directory.